section-engineering-education/engineering-education/articles/how-to-upload-images-to-cloudinary-using-node.js/index.md

 Select the image by pressing the "Choose File" button then upload it by clicking on the "Upload" button.

-If successful, it shall display as shown below. _The metadata will change depending on the file uploaded._
+If successful, it shall display as shown below. *The metadata will change depending on the file uploaded.*

 ![Feedback Webpage image](/engineering-education/recieved-file-cloudinary-Node.js.png)

 Open your cloudinary site and sign in.
 Under the dashboard, view the uploaded image.
 You can manipulate it as you please using the onboard AI.

 > Cloudinary automatically assigns each file uploaded (whether image or video) a unique public_id by default.
 This can be changed as documented in the documentation found [here](https://cloudinary.com/documentation/upload_images#api_example_6).

-You can find the codes in [this](https://github.com/RisoriTofa/Cloudinary-uploader-Node.js) repository.
+You can find the code in [this](https://github.com/RisoriTofa/Cloudinary-uploader-Node.js) repository.

 Well done, you have successfully uploaded an image to your Cloudinary account using a simple Node.js program!

 ### Conclusion
 We have acquired the following knowledge from this tutorial:

 - What is Cloudinary.